-New technology creates new applications for drones every single day, it seems, and one of the fastest growing aspects of drone technology is photogrammetry — the ability to use drones to measure 3d quantities and objects, and then create topographic maps, 3d models, orthomosaic photographs and orthorectified photographs.
+New technology creates new applications for drones every single day, it seems, and one of the fastest growing aspects of drone technology is photogrammetry — the ability to use drones to measure 3d topography, quantities, and objects, and then create contour maps, 3d models, orthomosaic photographs and orthorectified photographs.

 What sets us apart from other companies that offer a similar service?
 Experience.
-Aaron Yates worked as a land surveyor for over 10 years and regularly created topographic and design surveys as part of his regular duties.
-We use software such as Pix4d, AutoCAD Civil 3D, and ArcGIS to customize and refine your final product so that you get exactly what you need, accurately, precisely, and quickly.
+Aaron Yates worked as a land surveyor for over 10 years and regularly created topographic and design surveys and computed material quantities as part of his regular duties.
+He also worked regularly with civil engineers, architects, contractors, and project managers, so he’s well-versed in their needs for this type of data.
+We use software such as Pix4d, AutoCAD Civil 3D, and ArcGIS to customize and refine your final product so that you get exactly what you need, accurately, precisely, and quickly, whereas other companies may only be able to provide you the raw data.
+And we’re here to answer your questions about how to use this information once you receive it.

 A topographic survey is a type of service and mapping product that represents the features and shape of the land, such as hills, valleys, rises, depressions, etc. Topographic surveys are used for civil engineering design, architectural planning, and much more.
 Our drones are capable of measuring up to 2,500 acres in one single flight, and from that one flight, producing contour lines, orthorectified mapping images, and 3d models of the land with 5 centimeter accuracy.
 The technology is truly amazing, and must be seen to be fully appreciated!